nivi333/usermanagment/docs/user stories/user-management-epic-04-rbac.md

 - Test all access control paths

 ### Acceptance Criteria
-- [ ] Permission checks in backend and frontend
+- [x] Permission checks in backend and frontend
-- [ ] Unauthorized access is blocked and logged
+- [x] Unauthorized access is blocked and logged
-- [ ] UI adapts to user role
+- [x] UI adapts to user role

 ### Implementation Progress
 - [x] Backend RBAC middleware (`requireRole`) in place
-- [x] Some frontend role-based UI logic (basic admin/user separation)
+- [x] Comprehensive frontend guards and UI adaptation (context, ProtectedRoute, UI hiding)
-- [ ] Comprehensive frontend guards and UI adaptation (To Do)
+- [x] Unauthorized access is blocked and Not Authorized page shown
 - [ ] Full test coverage for access control (To Do)

 ### Potential Tasks